Winston-Salem, North Carolina: Public transportation

 The Winston-Salem Transit Authority (WSTA) has the responsibility of providing public transportation.
 It took over from the Safe Bus Company, founded in the 1920s as the largest black-owned transportation company in the United States, in 1972.
-Operating out of the Clark Campbell Transportation Center at 100 West Fifth Street, WSTA operates 30 daytime bus routes, 24 of which provide night service; 24 routes that operate from morning until midnight on Saturday and 16 Sunday routes.
-WSTA makes nearly 3 million passenger trips annually.
-In February 2010 WSTA added 10 diesel-electric buses to its fleet.
+Operating out of the Clark Campbell Transportation Center at 100 West Fifth Street, WSTA operates 30 daytime bus routes, 24 of which also provide night service; 24 routes that operate from morning until midnight on Saturday; and 16 Sunday routes.
+WSTA makes nearly 3 million passenger-trips annually.
+In February 2010 WSTA added 10 diesel–electric buses to its fleet.

-The Piedmont Authority for Regional Transportation (PART) operates a daily schedule from the Campbell center connecting Winston-Salem to Boone, Mt.
+The Piedmont Authority for Regional Transportation (PART) operates a daily schedule from the Campbell Center connecting Winston-Salem to Boone, Mt.
 Airy, High Point and Greensboro, where other systems provide in-state routes to points east.
-PART also offers the Route 5 (Amtrak Connector) which provides daily service to and from the Amtrak Station in High Point with multiple times during the day.
+PART also offers Route 5 (the Amtrak Connector), which provides daily service to and from the Amtrak station in High Point multiple times during the day.